 Quirk Effort for Accurate and Humane Hazardous Waste Identification is Stalled with Veto

 SACRAMENTO – Hazardous waste must be disposed of properly to protect public health and the environment.
-However, today Governor Brown vetoed AB 2474, by Assemblymember Bill Quirk’s (D-Hayward), which would have enabled California to identify this waste using tests that are human and result in more accurate identification. .
+However, today Governor Newsom vetoed AB 733, by Assemblymember Bill Quirk’s (D-Hayward), which would have enabled California to identify this waste using tests that are human and result in more accurate identification. .

 “As Chair of the Assembly Committee of Environmental Safety and Toxic Materials, I work every day to protect Californians and California’s environment from toxic pollution.
 Making sure hazardous waste is accurately identified and disposed of is crucial.
 However, the test currently used in California to determine if a product is hazardous requires the use of animals.
 So, either a company tests the product and doesn’t have to treat it as hazardous, or it doesn’t do the test and is able to market the product as ‘cruelty free’ but then treat it as hazardous.
 This puts companies in a precarious situation,” explained Assemblymember Quirk.

 The hazardous waste test, commonly known as the “minnow test” essentially involves adding waste to a fish tank and seeing if the fish die.
 Companies committed to cruelty-free practices forgo the test and play it safe by treating all their waste as hazardous.
-“This is costly to business and means that California may be treating more waste than wQuirk Effort for Accurate and Humane Hazardous Waste Identification is Stalled with Vetoe should as hazardous waste,” said Assemblymember Quirk.
+“This is costly to business and means that California may be treating more waste, than we should, as hazardous waste,” said Assemblymember Quirk.